Knicks vs. Spurs prediction, odds, spread, time: 2025 NBA Cup picks from proven model

 SportsLine's model simulated New York vs. San Antonio 10,000 times and revealed its 2025 NBA Cup Championship picks for Tuesday

 The 2025 NBA Cup Championship has arrived as Tuesday's matchup will see the New York Knicks facing the San Antonio Spurs.
 New York (18-7) has won five straight games and knocked off Orlando, 132-120, in Saturday's NBA Cup semifinals matchup.
 San Antonio (18-7) has won three in a row, and it ended OKC's 16-game win streak by defeating the Thunder, 111-109, in the semis.
-The NBA Cup 2025 Finals will be the first championship game appearance for either team in the league's in-season tournament, which began in 2023.
+Miles McBride (ankle) and Landry Shamet (shoulder) remain out for New York.

 Tipoff from T-Mobile Arena in Las Vegas is at 8:30 p.m.
 ET.
-The teams have split their season series in each of the last three seasons.
 New York is the 2.5-point favorite in the latest Spurs vs. Knicks odds, while the over/under for total points scored is 231.5.
 Before making any Knicks vs. Spurs picks, check out the NBA Cup predictions and betting advice from the SportsLine Projection Model.

 New users can also target the latest Underdog promo code, good for $75 in bonus entries when you play $5 with the promo code CBSSPORTS2 in select states.